moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/_index.md

 The integration of GitLab's TPRM program within the vendor Procurement flow enables cross-functional [collaboration](/handbook/values/#collaboration) between Privacy, Legal, IT, and People Operations to facilitate [transparent](/handbook/values/#transparency), risk-based decision making, Business and Stakeholder-focused [Results](/handbook/values/#results), and adherence to GitLab's Regulatory and [Compliance Obligations](/handbook/security/security-assurance/security-compliance/certifications.html).
 The vendor relationships maintained through this program are leveraged to create efficiencies across the organization.

-### <i class="fas fa-exclamation-triangle" style="color:rgb(253,109,38)" aria-hidden="true"></i> Business Impact Analysis (BIA) and Critical System Tiering (CST){#bia}
+### <i class="fas fa-exclamation-triangle" style="color:rgb(253,109,38)" aria-hidden="true"></i> Critical System Tiering (CST){#CST}

-The [Business Impact Analysis]({{< ref "business-impact-analysis" >}}) (BIA) helps determine the systems critical to serving GitLab's Customers.
+[Critical System Tiering]({{< ref "critical-systems" >}}) helps identify the systems essential to serving GitLab's Customers.
 It also helps determine the prioritization of system restoration efforts in the event of a disruption.

-The Security Risk Team facilitates a BIA for all new systems.
-A BIA is performed or previously collected BIA data is validated for existing systems based on [Critical System Tiering (CST)]({{< ref "critical-systems#critical-systems-tiering-methodology" >}}).
+The Security Risk Team assigns a Critical System Tier (CST) to all systems before implementation.
+CSTs for existing systems are validated on a periodic basis.

 ### <i class="fas fa-warehouse" style="color:rgb(253,109,38)" aria-hidden="true"></i> Asset Inventory Maintenance{#asset-inventory}

 Establishing a complete and accurate inventory of assets is key to the success of GitLab's Risk Program.
-As such, the Security Risk Team collaborates closely with IT and Business Owners to ensure new systems are added to the [Tech Stack](/handbook/business-technology/tech-stack-applications/#roles-and-responsibilities) and that associated data is maintained via our BIA processes.
+As such, the Security Risk Team collaborates closely with IT and Business Owners to ensure new systems are added to the [Tech Stack](/handbook/business-technology/tech-stack-applications/#roles-and-responsibilities).

 ----